GoogleCloudPlatform/terraform-validator/README.md

 **Note**: Using Terraform Validator does _not_ require an active installation of Forseti.
 Terraform Validator is a self-contained binary.

-Note: this tool supports Terraform v0.12.
-Terraform 0.11 is not supported.
+Note: this tool supports Terraform v0.12+.

 ## Getting Started